 8 Legendary Old Skateboard Brands

-These old skateboard brands were instrumental in taking the industry to new heights of popularity.
+These old skateboard brands were instrumental in taking the industry to new heights.
 Their contributions cannot be overstated.
+They influenced an entire generation to pick up a skateboard.

-Let’s take a trip down memory lane and discover their origins and impact on the skateboarding community.
+Let’s take a trip down memory lane and discover the roots.

 1. Makaha Skateboards

 In 1963, Larry Stevenson created Makaha Skateboards.
 The name came from the Makaha Surfing Championships.
-Production started up in June 1963 in Santa Monica.
-The wholesale cost was $7.77 and the retail was $12.95.
+Production started in June 1963 in Santa Monica, California.
+The wholesale cost was $7.77, and the retail was $12.95.
+If only skateboards were still that price.

 2. Gordon & Smith

-Larry Gordon and Floyd Smith forged a close friendship in the mid 1950’s while surfing together.
+While surfing together, Larry Gordon and Floyd Smith forged a close friendship in the mid-1950s.
 In 1962, Larry left school and went into manufacturing surfboards full-time.
-The company was known as Gordon & Smith Surfboards and it quickly became of the preeminent surf brands.
+The company was known as Gordon & Smith Surfboards and quickly became a preeminent surf brand.

 3. Hobie

-Hobart “Hobie” Alter was the founder of the Hobie skateboards but his background was actually in surfing.
+Hobart “Hobie” Alter founded the Hobie skateboards, but his background was actually in surfing.

 4. Bennett Trucks